 Iris (Greek) - Goddess of the rainbow and messenger to the Gods.
 Her name means rainbow in her native language.

 Isis (Egyptian) - This famous Goddess has so many different aspects, her most important roles are as Goddess of life and magic.
-Isis’s name comes from the Egyptian word aset and means "she of throne" in other words the Queen of the Goddesses.
+Isis’s name comes from the Egyptian word “asset” which means "she of throne" in other words the Queen of the Goddesses.
+Many other Goddess names have been lost as Isis took over their roles and titles.

 Juno (Roman) - Goddess of marriage, pregnancy and childbirth.
 She protected the finances of the citizens of Rome.
-Her name is mystery, it speaks of a contradictory role for this Goddess, before her alignment to the matronly, Greek Goddess, Hera.
-Juno's name is derived from the root yeu meaning "vital force" indicating a more youthful, maiden Goddess.
+Her name is a mystery; it speaks of a contradictory role for this Goddess, before her alignment to the matronly, Greek Goddess, Hera.
+Juno's name is derived from the root “yeu” meaning "vital force" indicating a more youthful, maiden Goddess.

 Kali (Hindu) - The fearsome demon destroying Goddess who represents death and rebirth.
 Her name means the "black one."

 Maat (Egyptian) - Goddess of truth, justice and balance.
 She prevented the creation from reverting to chaos and judged the deeds of the dead with her feather.
 This Goddess name stems from the word Mayet meaning “straight.”
-This reflects her unbending nature in upholding what is right and just.
+This reflects her unbending nature, upholding what is right and just.

 Nephthys (Egyptian) - Goddess of death, decay and the unseen.
 Her name speaks of her priestess role as it means "lady of the temple enclosure."
 Other variations of her title include Nebet-het and Nebt-het.